graphific/DeepDreamVideo/README.md

 Let a pretrained deep neural network dream on it frames, one by one, taking each new frame and adding 0-50% of the old frame into it for continuity of the hallucinated artifacts, and go drink your caffe

-`python 2_dreaming_time.py -i frames -o processed`
+`python 2_dreaming_time.py -i frames -o processed --gpu 0`

 different models can be loaded with:

-`python 2_dreaming_time.py -i frames -o processed --model_path ../caffe/models/Places205-CNN/ --model_name Places205.caffemodel`
+`python 2_dreaming_time.py -i frames -o processed --model_path ../caffe/models/Places205-CNN/ --model_name Places205.caffemodel --gpu 0`

 (again eat your heart out, Not a free lunch, but free models are [here](https://github.com/BVLC/caffe/wiki/Model-Zoo))